nrfconnect/sdk-nrf-bm/doc/ncs-bm/install_ncs_bm.rst

 Next steps
 **********

-You can now proceed to test the :ref:`samples` included in this version of the |NCSL|.
+You can now proceed to test the :ref:`samples` included in this version of the |BMshort|.
 Each sample documentation contains full information on how to build, flash, and test the respective sample.